robm26/testflow/tutorial/TUTORIAL.md

 However, you could [setup a local instance of DynamoDB](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/DynamoDBLocal.html), for enabling offline testing (like when traveling).

-Then, modify your code to define a new local DynamoDB client and specify it in your skill handler:
+Then, modify your skill code to define a new local DynamoDB client and specify it in your skill handler:

 ```
 const localDynamoClient = new AWS.DynamoDB({apiVersion : 'latest', endpoint : 'http://localhost:8000'});